 If a notary public acts as an agent, employee, insurer, attorney (assuming the notary public is admitted to practice law in California), escrow or lender for another person who has a direct financial or beneficial interest in a transaction, then the notary public does not have a prohibited direct financial or beneficial interest.
 (California Government Code section 8224(b).)
 In other words, a notary public acting as an agent for another person can perform notarial services.
-Or if a notary public can perform notarial services in connection with that transaction, the notary public is not benefiting directly, even if the notary public's employer receives a benefit.
+Or if a notary public works for a company that will receive benefits or money from a transaction, the notary public can perform notarial services in connection with that transaction.
+The notary public is not benefiting directly, even if the notary public's employer receives a benefit.